Adblock Plus Review 2023: This Free Extension Secures Your Data

 Adblock Plus test results

-Adblock Tester looks at specific forms of ads like contextual advertising, banner advertising, analytics tools, and more.
-Adblock Plus passed all the administered tests.
-Some of the tests failed to load, which reduced the overall score to 73, but there were explanations saying this could be due to browser settings.
+AdBlock Tester looks at specific forms of ads like contextual advertising, banner advertising, analytics tools, and more.
+Adblock Plus initially scored 77/100, having passed all the tests for contextual advertising and banner advertising.
+It failed some tests for error monitoring, and other tests failed to load, but there were explanations saying this could be due to browser settings.

-With the Cover Your Tracks test, there was partial protection from tracking ads and invisible trackers but a nearly unique fingerprint.
+It also determined that our browser has a unique fingerprint.
 Fingerprints online are much like real fingerprints: a collection of data regarding hardware, location, usage, and other very specific information that helps profile you.

 The more unique your fingerprint, the easier it is to build a profile of you.
 Adblock Plus didn’t help with generalizing our fingerprint.